AdobeDocs/workfront.es-ES/help/quicksilver/administration-and-setup/add-users/create-and-manage-users/deactivate-a-user.md

 >
 >The procedure described on this page applies only to organizations that have not yet been onboarded to the Admin Console.
 If your organization has been onboarded to the Adobe Admin Console, you must perform this action through the Adobe Admin Console.
 >
->For instructions on deactivating a user in the Adobe Admin Console, see the section "Remove users" in the article [Manage users individually](https://helpx.adobe.com/es/enterprise/using/manage-users-individually.html) or contact your Adobe Admin Console Administrator.
+>For instructions on deactivating a user in the Adobe Admin Console, see the section "Remove users" in the article [Manage users individually](https://helpx.adobe.com/enterprise/using/manage-users-individually.html) or contact your Adobe Admin Console Administrator.
 >
 >For a list of procedures that differ based on whether your organization has been onboarded to the Adobe Admin Console, see [Platform-based administration differences (Adobe Workfront/Adobe Business Platform)](../../../administration-and-setup/get-started-wf-administration/actions-in-admin-console.md).

 -->

-Si un usuario abandona la organización, es posible que tenga que eliminarlo de Adobe Workfront.
-No deben permanecer activos en el sistema, ya que esto crearía confusión para otros usuarios al añadirlos a las actualizaciones o asignarles trabajo.
+Si un usuario abandona la organización, se recomienda desactivarlo en el sistema para evitar crear confusión a otros usuarios al añadirlos a las actualizaciones o asignarles trabajo.
 Cuando desactiva un usuario, los demás usuarios ya no ven su nombre cuando buscan personas en el sistema.

 Los administradores pueden ver los usuarios inactivos en el área de Configuración.